View Current

 Section 8 - Quorum

-(16) A quorum at meetings comprises four (4) members of the Art Gallery Advisory Committee.
+(17) A quorum at meetings comprises 50 percent plus one members of the Art Gallery Advisory Committee.

 Top of Page